MangelMaxime/Nacara/docs/content/guide/content.md

 ## Table of contents

-Headings are collected while a page renders and handed to the layout - that is where the right-hand column of this page comes from.
+Headings are collected while a page renders and handed to the layout, which is where the right-hand column of this page comes from.
 The markdown plugin decides which levels are collected, and how a page overrules the site's choice - see
 [the markdown plugin](../plugins/markdown/syntax.md#table-of-contents).